AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Data_Views_API_Overview.md

 The API is comprised of the following main areas:

 ## [Data View API](xref:DataViewAPI)
-Resources to create, read, update, and delete `/DataViews`
+Resources to create, read, update, and delete `/DataViews`.
+For more information, see [Data View](xref:DataView)

 ## [Resolved Data View API](xref:ResolvedDataViewAPI)
 For each `/DataViews/{dataViewId}`, these resources show how the data view `./Resolved/` for your user context